nicsiagian/Personal-Investment-Agent/README.md

 # Personal-Investment-Agent
 This project aims to build a personal investment agent that makes recommendations based on market history and economic factors.
 This project will be built with agentic AI.
+This agent helps retail and professional investors analyze individual stocks and optimize portfolio allocations by retrieving live market data, parsing news sentiment, and synthesizing insights via a RAG-powered LLM.
+It answers natural-language questions like "Should I rebalance my tech exposure?" or "What is the risk profile of NVDA right now?"